unmute/VolumeBar/README.md

 try!
 AVAudioSession.sharedInstance().setCategory(AVAudioSessionCategoryAmbient)
 ```

 Calling the `start` method begins observing changes in the system volume.
 After calling `start`, `VolumeBar` will show automatically whenever your app is active and the volume changes.
 This is appropriate for most use cases.
-To stop observing changes, call `stop`:
+To stop observing changes and use the system volume HUD again, call `stop`:

 ```swift
 VolumeBar.sharedInstance.stop()